spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/Dartmouth/lake_crew.JPG" alt="Arctic Sedimentation"></div>
       <div class="text-col">
         <h3>Arctic Sedimentation</h3>
-        <p>This project is interested in understanding Holocen post-glacial climate and sedimentation rate along the Aklavik Range in the Northwest Territories of Canada.
+        <p>This project is interested in understanding Holocene post-glacial climate and sedimentation rate along the Aklavik Range in the Northwest Territories of Canada.
 This work has key implications for understanding how Arctic landscapes recover during periods of major climate change.
 I am currently working to develop this project into a proposal with several collaborators at Dartmouth College and we collected preliminary data for this project in Summer 2025.</p>
       </div>
     </div>
   </div>